-1. There is no treatment formula that will work for everyone.
+1. There is no single treatment formula that will work for everyone.

-Frequently, it is necessary for addicts and alcoholics to go through a medically supervised withdrawal period before they can safely enter treatment.
-However, some people confuse this short 3 to 7 day period with treatment, which it is not.
-Some people cycle in and out of these withdrawal episodes convinced that they should be able to maintain abstinence immediately afterwards, but they never find success.
+Frequently, it is necessary for people with a substance use disorder to go through a medically supervised withdrawal period before they can safely enter treatment.
+However, some people confuse this short 3-7 day withdrawal period with treatment, which it is not.
+Some people cycle in and out of these withdrawal sessions convinced that they should be able to maintain abstinence immediately afterwards, but they never find success.

 3. Length of treatment counts.

-Effective treatment must address the individual's drug use, but also any associated medical, psychological, social, vocational, or legal problems.
+Effective treatment must address the individual's drug use, but also any associated medical, psychological, emotional, social, vocational, or legal problems.

-Medications such as suboxone, methadone and LAAM can all be effective in helping certain individuals stay away from illicit drugs.
-Some times frowned upon by some individuals in recovery the truth is that these medications allow millions of individuals to live normal, productive lives.
+Medications such as suboxone, methadone and LAAM can all be effective in helping people withdraw from and stay away from illicit drugs.
+Because these medications can themselves be addictive, they are sometimes frowned upon by addiction recovery professionals and others in recovery, but the truth is that these medications allow millions of individuals to break addictions and live normal, productive lives.

 7. Drug testing during treatment is important.

-9. Addiction Treatment works even for people who don’t choose it of their own free will.
+9. Addiction treatment works even for people who don’t choose it of their own free will.

-Families and employers can be just as effective at getting unwilling addicts into treatment.
+Families and employers can be just as effective at getting unwilling people into treatment.
 Stephen King, in his autobiography “On Writing,” tells about the intervention his wife and family performed on him.
 King did not want to go into treatment.
-He was seemingly happy doing coke and drinking mouthwash, but his wife Tabitha and his children were not happy with the situation and performed an intervention.
+He was seemingly happy doing coke and drinking mouthwash, but his wife and children were not happy with the situation and performed an intervention.
 Forced to choose between family and drugs, King made the right choice.
 Interventions are most successful when done correctly and with the help of a professional.

 10. Don’t give up.

-As with other chronic illnesses, relapses can occur during or after successful treatment episodes.
-Addicted individuals may need lengthy treatment and more than one time in treatment before they can enjoy long-term abstinence and full restoration to a drug-free life.
+As with other chronic illnesses, relapses in sober recovery can occur during or after successful treatment.
+Addicted individuals may need lengthier treatment and more than one time in treatment before they can enjoy long-term abstinence and full restoration to a drug-free life.